-With wired installation, your Video Doorbell can activate your existing chime when the ring button is pressed.
-You can change the strength of the mechanical or digital chime sound in Doorbell Settings of the Blink app by increasing or decreasing the amount of power your doorbell receives.
+With wired installation, your video doorbell can activate your existing chime when the ring button is pressed.
+You can change the strength of the mechanical or digital chime sound in Doorbell Settings by increasing or decreasing the amount of power your doorbell receives.

 - A mechanical door chime uses a striker to hit a bell or metal bar to make a distinctive sound when the doorbell button is pressed.

 How to change chime volume after install is complete

 If you need to change the chime volume after you've already completed the installation, follow these steps:

 - From the Blink app home screen, tap Settings for your doorbell.

 - Scroll down the Doorbell Settings and tap Mount with wiring and chime ringing.

 - Complete the setup steps and select the option for a Wired installation.